 - Nitrous oxide (also called laughing gas).
 This gas, which is inhaled by the patient through a rubber face mask, helps people feel relaxed and is one of the most common forms of sedation used in the dental office.
 Effects wear off quickly after the gas is turned off.
 This is the only form of sedation under which patients can drive after the procedure and can eat food within a 12-hour period of the procedure.
 With IV, oral and general anesthesia, the patient cannot drive following the procedure or eat after midnight the night before the procedure.

 - Intravenous sedation.
 This form of pain and anxiety control involves injecting a sedative into a vein of a patient's arm or hand.
 This approach is usually reserved for patients undergoing extensive dental procedures or for the extremely anxious patient.
 Dentists need to monitor the oxygen level of patients receiving IV sedation and may need to give such patients additional oxygen during the procedure.
 With IV sedation, the patient is awake but very relaxed.
-If you think you may be interested in IV sedation, ask your dentist if he or she is licensed to administer intravenous sedatives.
+If you think you may be interested in IV sedation, ask your dentist if they are licensed to administer intravenous sedatives.
 Oral sedation.
 An oral medication, such as Halcion, works on the central nervous system to help patients relax.
 Oral sedatives are often not prescribed because they take about 30 minutes before their effects are felt and can cause drowsiness that may last for hours.

 - General anesthesia.
 With this technique, the patient is "put to sleep" for the duration of the procedure.
 Patients requiring general anesthesia can be treated in the dentist's office, but more likely are treated in a hospital setting.
 This is because this type of anesthesia has risks, which include a sudden drop in blood pressure and irregular heartbeats, so the patient needs to be closely monitored.
 For these reasons, general anesthesia is typically only used if extensive dental work is needed and when other forms of sedation or pain control are not sufficient to conquer fear.
-If you think you may be interested in general sedation, ask your dentist if he or she is licensed to administer this form of sedation.
+If you think you may be interested in general sedation, ask your dentist if they are licensed to administer this form of sedation.

 It's important to discuss all of these options with your dentist.
 It is also important to tell your dentist about any illnesses or health conditions you may have, if you are taking any prescription or nonprescription drugs, or if you ever experienced any problems or have any allergies to any medications.
 Using all of this information, your dentist will work with you to determine which anxiety- and pain-reducing approach may be the best option for you.
 Also know that your dentist may be licensed to administer some, but not necessarily all, of the pain- and anxiety-reducing strategies identified here.
 Finally, keep in mind that although some health care professionals may feel that the use of sedation might be inappropriate for routine dental procedures, many dentists believe that the benefits of good oral care for patients with high anxiety and/or dental phobia outweigh the risks of sedation.